denoland/dotland/public/posts/deno_in_2020.md

 Original post: https://deno.land/posts/registry2

-August 3, we released a new registry that uses webhooks. you can probably copy some text from
+August 3, we released a new [deno.land/x](https://deno.land/x) registry that uses webhooks to integrate with GitHub.
+When a module is updated our system downloads and forever presevers the source code, so that we have can rely on immutable source code links.

-First steps towards "op crates" were taken and `deno_web` was born.
-The whole idea of op crates is to modularize parts of the Deno runtime into separate Rust crates.
-This approach allows to build custom runtimes based on Deno code, but using only those APIs that are of interest.
+Due to some non-public work happening to use the Deno infrastrucutre, we began the effort to break the Deno system up into smaller "op crate" which could be mixed and matched to produce custom V8 runtimes.
+First steps were taken towards this in August, and the [deno_web crate](https://crates.io/crates/deno_web) was released providing some basic web APIs like Event, TextEncoder, TextDecoder.

 This month the benchmark system was rewritten in Rust; which marked the start of tedious efforts of reducing the number of build dependencies for the Deno project.
-Deno depended on Python 2, node.js...

 **Releases that month:**